-3D Printing a Flaslight Collimator for Relio flens
+3D Printing a Flashlight Collimator for Relio flens

 Smartphone flashes can’t efficiently light objects at far distance.
 They are simply intended to support mobile photography, nothing else.
 But what if you want to use your flash in a functional way?
 With the Relio flens add-on, you can collect your light rays and generate a more efficient light beam.
 Light up objects to even 10 meters away!